Golden Child (Meghan Patrick song): Critical reception

 Music critic Kyla Pearson referred to the song as a "solid release," speaking positively about the use of the fiddle and Patrick's "mesmerizing, lustrous vocals".
 An uncredited review from All Country News favourably spoke of "Golden Child", opining that the song's "melody is bright and invigorating, echoing the lively sounds of ‘90s country while maintaining a contemporary edge."

 Live performances

 Patrick performed "Golden Child" on the 2025 CCMA Awards on September 18, 2025.

 Chart performance

-"Golden Child" debuted on the Billboard Country Airplay chart dated December 21, 2024, at number 58.
+"Golden Child" debuted at number 58 on the Billboard Country Airplay chart dated December 21, 2024.
 It is her first solo charting effort in the United States, after previously reaching the top 40 as a featured artist on Michael Ray's "Spirits and Demons" earlier in the year.
+It peaked at number 17 on the chart dated February 14, 2026.
+In Canada, "Golden Child" reached a peak of number 10 on the Canada Country chart dated March 8, 2025, after 20 weeks on the chart.